 The summary sheet in Appendix 1 is a snapshot of the current risks that the Board has agreed could, if not properly managed, prevent the Trust from achieving its strategic goals.
-The lead directors and committees have agreed on measures that should help to manage these risks, as well as action plans to move from the current rating to the lower target score.
+The lead directors and committees have agreed and continue to review and challenge the measures that should help to manage these risks, as well as action plans to move from the current rating to the lower target score.

 Arguably, once a risk has reached its target rating, it can be removed from the BAF on the basis that it has either been effectively managed or its impact mitigated to such an extent that it could be accepted as part of business as usual.
 However, it is acknowledged that it will be easier for some of the risks to achieve their targets than others.
+Indeed, as part of the early thinking around the 2023/24 BAF, the Board is considering whether those long standing risks that are more difficult to shift ought to be treated differently from those that could ultimately be managed off the BAF.